What does the Bible say?

 It's incredibly important to remember that there is no condemnation for those who are in Christ Jesus.
 Paul, in Romans 8:1 makes it clear to us that:

-Even though many of us know this truth, we still continue to struggle with our past sin.
+Despite our awareness of this truth, many of us still grapple with the burden of our past sins.
 In Philippians 3:12-14 Paul says:

 I don’t mean to say that I have already achieved these things or that I have already reached perfection.
 But I press on to possess that perfection for which Christ Jesus first possessed me.
 No, dear brothers and sisters, I have not achieved it, but I focus on this one thing: Forgetting the past and looking forward to what lies ahead, I press on to reach the end of the race and receive the heavenly prize for which God, through Christ Jesus, is calling us.